icylace/CursorRuler/README.md

 2013-04-27

 - Updated readme:  Fixed a typo.
-Added info for changing gutter text foreground color ([source][gutter coloring]).
+Added info for changing gutter text foreground color ([source](http://www.sublimetext.com/forum/viewtopic.php?f=3&t=6161#p26904)).
 Also found out how to change gutter text background color and added that info too.

 2013-02-21:  Version **1.1.0**

-- I decided to start using [Semantic Versioning][] and have updated the readme and comments in the code where appropriate in order to reflect this.
+- I decided to start using [Semantic Versioning](http://semver.org/) and have updated the readme and comments in the code where appropriate in order to reflect this.
 - Changed the way the Sublime Text version number is used in order to account for the build number.
 This was done to take advantage of ST3 build 3013 now implementing the `add_on_change()` method.
 - Updated readme:  Removed the "(coming soon)" from the "With Package Control" section because CursorRuler is now available through Package Control!